When listing the best fabrics of all time, the lace fabric can’t be overlooked. It is a decorative fabric used in apparel.

 Originally linen, silk, gold, or silver threads were used.
 Now lace is often made with cotton thread, although linen and silk threads are still available.

-Depending on a type, which is part of the discussion in this post.
+Depending on the type, which is part of the discussion in this post.
 Lace ranges from lightweight to heavy.

 What Are The Types Of Lace?